 The last detail is suspect, but human sacrifice was a feature of the culture that was established in southern America by the Mediterranean visitors or invaders.

-There are analogies for this proposed scenario, with reference to worship of a goddess: the Wadi el-Hol inscription, and an inscription on a bowl (from Byblos?); both have the word "wine" (WN) and they mention animal sacrifice.
+There are analogies for this proposed scenario, with reference to worship of a goddess: the Wadi el-Hol inscription (Egypt), and an inscription on a bowl (Byblos?); both have the word "wine" (WN) and they mention animal sacrifice.

 However, while a poem can produce an interpretation that is unintended by the poet, I may be going too far by forcing this meaning onto this set of significant signs.

 A striking fact to emerge from the microscopic analysis at Haifa University, was the presence of ochre (for reddening lips) and gold.
-Metals were what drew the Phoenicians to distant shores, such as Cornwall and Devon for tin; and they left inscriptions: a silver mine in Scandinavia, a gold mine in Texas.
-Puerto Rico island has gold mines, and there may be inscriptions waiting to be discovered there.
+Metals were what drew the Phoenicians to distant shores, such as Cornwall and Devon for tin; and they left inscriptions: a silver mine in Scandinavia, a gold mine in Texas, copper mines in Michigan.
+Puerto Rico island has gold mines, and there may be more inscriptions waiting to be discovered there.

 Further westward from Puerto Rico in the Caribbean Sea, in Jamaica, a copper cup has come to light, and its WS syllabic inscription about wine adds confirmation to the presence of Phoenicians in the same places that Columbus and the Spaniards visited three millennia later.